OliverKurz/vc-icon-theme-collection/README.md

 $ sudo make install
 ```

 3. From the Desktop Environment's Appearance Settings select an icon theme and apply it.
-In most cases the custom icon pack should be in full effect.
+In most cases the custom icon pack is applied.

 4. If icons haven't changed, restart the file manager being used, or logout.